timdatapro/claude-code-for-data-analysts/README.md

 ## What is this

-A course-simulator that runs entirely inside [Claude Code](https://docs.anthropic.com).
+A course simulator that runs entirely inside [Claude Code](https://docs.anthropic.com).
 No videos, no quizzes, no LMS.
 You open the terminal, type `/start-1-1`, and your first day at a fictional company begins.

 Every module is a real work situation.
 Your manager assigns a task.
-You solve it with Claude Code — writing queries, analyzing data, building charts, investigating metric spikes, preparing presentations for executives.
+You solve it with Claude Code: writing queries, analyzing data, building charts, investigating metric spikes, preparing presentations for executives.

 Claude Code isn't just a tool in this course.
 It **is** the course.